Free review on your application

 This replaces the more traditional but old-fashioned approach based on the historical development of the subject.
 At each stage of the course you’ll undertake a critical re-examination of the hypotheses implicit in any financial model, with a view to gaining a clear grasp of both its strengths and its limitations.
 You’ll learn high-performance computing and the techniques to implement financial models.

-Mathematics at Brunel has an active and dynamic research centre and many of our lecturers are widely published and highly recognised in their fields.
+Mathematics has an active and dynamic research centre and many of our lecturers are widely published and highly recognised in their fields.
 Their work is frequently supported by external grants and contracts with leading industry and government establishments.
 Lecturers are consequently at the frontier of the subject and in active contact with modern users of mathematics.

 This means that you can be assured that our academics are teaching you truly up-to-date methods and you’ll benefit from a wide range of expertise across the different areas of mathematics.